 As you can see Plus 500 don’t offer Education tools.
 City Index, however, offers a wealth of educational resources.

 City Index offers a training course that will teach you all about training strategy.
 This course is valued at $5000 and is developed by TECHFX TRADERS.
 The course covers 3 different modules “including forex”, “learn to trade” and “How to trade like a pro”

 TECHFX TRADERS are an independent firm that offers top quality and timely technical analysis to traders.
 They know the trading industry inside and out, so are able to provide information that will help grow your trading knowledge.

 TECHFX TRADERS also manage to run the City Index Webinars.
 Here a range of trading topic is covered over the web, where you will have the opportunity to ask questions as part of the session.

 With City Index, you can choose if you wish to use City Index CFD platform or MT4.
 The demo account has a limit of 12 weeks however, you can contact support and they will reactivate the account at the end of the 12 week period.
 This refresh means you will lose access to existing virtual funds.

 Without a doubt, City Index offers better customer support tools.
 If you need assistance, City Index has contact you can use to directly reach customer service for support.
-Plus500 does provide support however their customer support team don’t have the same immediate presence City Index have.
-For example support contact in Australia.
+Plus500 does provide support however their customer support team doesn’t have the same immediate presence City Index have.
+For example, support contact in Australia.

-City Index also offers free custom services like research and education tools.
+City Index also offers free custom services like research, education tools and video tutorials.
 Plus500 does not offer any of these.

-We do however like the fact Plus500 offer unlimited time/funds platform demo.
+We do, however, like the fact Plus500 offer an unlimited time/funds platform demo.
 This is a feature we would like to see offered by more brokers.